 If you want to be as covert as possible about your catheter, a central implanted port will do the job.

-You can use it for both intermittent and continuous treatments because there’s minimal intrusion.
+Hypodermoclysis can temporarily restore or maintain your hydration levels.
+You can use it for intermittent and continuous treatments because there is minimal intrusion.

 As its name implies, it’s placed in the subcutaneous tissues (just under the skin).
 Because this is more of an emergency measure, the risk of complications is slim.

 Use this as a guide to educate yourself on the different types of medical devices, but make sure to follow the advice of a medical expert when deciding what vascular access device is right for you!